-This post was most recently updated on December 10th, 2019.Reading Time: 7 minutes.
+This post was most recently updated on January 26th, 2020.Reading Time: 7 minutes.

 We were working on getting our Robot Framework tests running during our builds on Azure DevOps.
 However, using hosted agents, it was quite a struggle to get all of the dependencies on the agent and make sure the tests can access the browser on the build machine.

 In our case, we were running the tests in Chrome.
 For this, we needed Robot Framework and some of its dependencies to be installed on the machine.
 Luckily, that wasn’t too complicated – however, getting the WebDriver that Selenium needs to access Chrome turned out to be tougher!

 Basically, you need Python, Robot Framework with its dependencies (these are easy to install with pip), Chrome and a compatible WebDriver on your machine.
 The emphasis is on “compatible” here, folks.
 Let’s see about your options, here:

 How to figure out the right version of the WebDriver?

 Microsoft updates the images at their leisure, and updates the documentation only if the moon is in the right position.
 What this kind of means is that you shouldn’t trust whatever information you find online about any versions, and just automate what you can.

 Now, I’ll show the best option first, and your possible fallbacks afterwards: